-Import Data to an Organization
+Import to an Organization

 For a full list of supported import formats, refer to this FAQ item.

-Select Import Data from the Tools menu.
+Select Import data from the Settings menu:

-Select Choose File and add the file to import or copy/paste the contents of your file into the input box.
+Select Choose file and add the file to import or copy/paste the contents of your file into the input box.

-Select Import Data to trigger the import.
+Select Import data to trigger the import.
+If you are importing a password protected

 The following error messages, typically received when attempting to import a